-Each group should turn in the following items (one submission per group).
-Electronic submissions should be mailed to vaughan2@seas.upenn.edu.
+Each group should use turnin to submit the following items (one submission per group).

 1. A project report containing the names of the students in your group.
 In addition to the items specified below, include a one- or two-sentence description of each group member's contributions to the project and an estimate of the number of hours each member contributed.